franzrecinos/react-reddit-lite/README.md

 4. Linting `npm run lint`
 5. Build (build files go to ./dist folder) `npm run build`

-By default 'movies' (who doesn't loves moves!!!) related reddits will be displayed when you provide a search term via the search input, this list will update to reddits related to your search term, when you press `Enter`.
+By default 'movies' (who doesn't loves movies!!!) related reddits will be displayed, when you provide a search term via the search input field, this list will update to show reddits related to your search term, after you press `Enter`.

 When you click on a reddit a list of subreddits will be rendered with info on the subreddit; posted time, user posted and comment number.
-The title and comments are clickeble and they redirect to the Reddit site.
+The title and comments are clickable and they redirect to the Reddit site.